SandyRodger/capstone/W2_D4_microservices/notes.md

 ### Uber

-- geospatial indexes -> You can store this in Reddis or Postgres (there's an extension).
+- geospatial indexes -> You can store this in Reddis or Postgres (there's an extension).\
+  - how to search them?
+Elastic search.

 <img width="1440" height="900" alt="Screenshot 2025-09-04 at 18 37 14" src="https://github.com/user-attachments/assets/ac8f8027-56d4-4959-98e3-7d9a6a57ea4f" />

 (We should have done numbers to indicate the order)
 - the redis solves the problem of drivers having only 15 seconds to accept rides.
 Like ticket master only letting bookings exist for 20 mintes before deleting them. it is a cache so it can scale very fast.
 The **distributed lock** is the name for this TTL thing.
 - This is a less common question for mid-senior interviews.
-More for staff engineers and higher
+More for staff engineers and higher.
+- Metrics would be super high and you probably don't need to deal with them.

 -